bhargavvarmasagi/GDP-Team04/README.md

 Researched on List of proposed data types (Iteration 2):- (11/04/2024) <br>
 Analyzing project scope and drafting proposed prototypes for Iteration 2 deliverables.
 Focused on identifying achievable goals for upcoming deadlines, aligning with project expectations.
 Compiled notes on realistic features to balance progress with quality and ensure readiness for future development.

+Reviewed other prototypes updates in the proposed prototypes document for Iteration 2 :- (11/04/2024) <br>
+Reviewed updates for the proposed prototypes include an order tracking interface that allows users to view their order status, customer reviews and ratings feature, enabling users to leave feedback and ratings on products.I also reviewed client feedback on the proposed prototypes and worked on adding order management and payment processing.